idanhauser/AppdomeProject_Library/readme.md

 #When the app starts, we can immediately interrogate it.
-$ curl -v localhost:8080/api/v1/Library/books| json_pp
+curl -v localhost:8080/api/v1/Library/books| json_pp

 #If you try and query a book that doesn’t exist…
-$ curl -v localhost:8080/api/v1/Library/books/99
+curl -v localhost:8080/api/v1/Library/books/99| json_pp

 #To create a new Book record we use the following command in a terminal—the $
 #at the beginning signifies that what follows it is a terminal command:

-curl -X POST localhost:8080/api/v1/Library/books -H 'Content-type:application/json' -d '{"name": "Samwise Gamgee", "author": "gardener", "numberOfPages":70 }'
+curl -X POST localhost:8080/api/v1/Library/books -H 'Content-type:application/json' -d '{"name": "Samwise Gamgee", "author": "gardener", "numberOfPages":70 }'| json_pp

 #Then it stores newly created book and sends it back to us